This website uses cookies to enhance your browsing experience.

 Plaine de Versailles, Davron

-, 35 km from Notre-Dame and 20 min from Paris.
+35 km from Notre-Dame and 20 minutes from Paris.

-The start of a new era.
+The beginning of a new era.

 the story begins in a small village...

-A historical and natural heritage and once the hunting ground of the kings of France, the Versailles plain stretches across the Yvelines between the Château de Versailles to the east and the Mauldre valley to the west.
+A historical and natural heritage site and once the hunting grounds of the kings of France, the Versailles plain stretches across the Yvelines department between the Palace of Versailles to the east and the Mauldre Valley to the west.

 La Bouche du Roi – Since 1588